leandrogoe/leandrogoe.github.io/_posts/2023-04-17-protecting-mongodb.md

 ## Sidekiq

 Within the Ruby ecosystem Sidekiq remains as one of the main choices for a background processing engine.
 Sidekiq supports both a multi-threaded and multi-process a deployment.
-As your application grows, you may will need to scale the maximum amount of Sidekiq total threads, which will eventually be much larger than the available read and write tickets that are available in a MongoDB database.
-This is fine.
+As your application grows, you may need to scale the maximum amount of Sidekiq total threads, which will eventually be much larger than the available read and write tickets that are available in a MongoDB database.
+This is fine, but it poses some challenges.

-However, if you are in the scenario in which you have such a heavy background processing load, you may have noticed that any tiny mistake - like an unindexed query - can easily kill your database.
+If you are in the scenario in which you have such a heavy background processing load, you may have noticed that any tiny mistake - like an unindexed query - can easily kill your database.

 ## Back off!